How to Schedule Slack Webhook Integrations (Step-by-Step Guide)

 Does Slack Workflow Builder support scheduled webhook triggers?

 Slack's native Workflow Builder does not support true time-based triggers for sending messages on a recurring schedule.
 It is designed for event-driven workflows rather than cron-style scheduling.
-To send scheduled Slack messages via webhook, you need an external scheduler such as Zapier, a cron-as-a-service tool, or a server-side cron job.
+To send scheduled Slack messages via webhook, you need an external scheduler such as Zapier, a cron-as-a-service tool, or a server-side cron job paired with a script that calls your webhook URL.

 Build Your Scheduled Webhook System Once, Maintain It Lightly